frellwan/GPU_Week5/README.md

-# CUDA at Scale for the Enterprise course project - GPU Week 5 Project
+# CUDA at Scale for the Enterprise course project

 ## Description